seed-labs/seed-emulator/README.md

 you can use.
 Please follow [these instructions](./docs/user_manual/dockerhub_proxy.md) to set up the docker hub proxies.

-However, sometimes the docker hub proxies are not working.
+However, sometimes the docker hub proxies are not working or working incredibly slow.
 In this case, we recommend you to build the docker images locally in your docker hub.

 Please follow [these instructions](./docker_images/README.md) to build the docker images locally.